oracle/docker-images/OracleWebLogic/samples/12213-webtier-apache/README.md

         $ docker build -t 12213-apache .

 or

         $ sh build.sh

-For Oracle developers, use build_internal.sh, which set up HTTP/HTTPS proxies.
+Oracle developers can use build_internal.sh, which set up HTTP/HTTPS proxies.

         $ sh build_internal.sh

 # How to run container